 We continue to monitor new losses and case reserve increases greater than \$1 million for trends in factors such as initial reserve levels, loss cost inflation and claim settlement expenses.
 Our analysis continues to indicate no unexpected concentration of these large losses and case reserve increases by risk category, geographic region, policy inception, agency or field marketing territory.
-In the first quarter of 2021, the excess and surplus lines total ratio for large losses, net of reinsurance, was 1.6 percentage points lower than last year's first quarter.
-We believe results for the three-month period largely reflected normal fluctuations in loss patterns and normal variability in large case reserves for claims above \$1 million.
+In the second quarter of 2021, the excess and surplus lines total ratio for large losses, net of reinsurance, was 8.7 percentage points higher than last year's second quarter.
+The second-quarter 2021 amount of total large losses incurred unfavorably contributed to the increase in the six-month 2021 total large loss ratio, compared with 2020, as it offset a first-quarter 2021 ratio that was 1.6 points lower than the first quarter of 2020.
+We believe results for the three- and six-month periods largely reflected normal fluctuations in loss patterns and normal variability in large case reserves for claims above \$1 million.